CenterForTheBuiltEnvironment/clima/docs/contributing/run-project-locally.md

 ## Prerequisites

-Python 3 installed on your machine and [pipenv](https://docs.pipenv.org).
+Python 3 should be installed on your machine.

 * If you do not have Python installed on your machine you can follow [this guide](https://wiki.python.org/moin/BeginnersGuide/Download)
-* You can install `pipenv` using the following command `pip install pipenv`.

 ## Installation